-Ventilated backpacks have suspended mesh backs to help dry perspiration when you’re carrying a backpack.
+Ventilated backpacks have suspended mesh back panels to help dry perspiration when you’re carrying a backpack.
 The mesh is suspended above a concave cavity so there’s a big air space behind your back to help evaporate moisture.
-Deuter Packs, which is the largest backpack manufacturer in the world, is credited with inventing ventilated backpacks, or trampoline frames, as they’re sometime called.
+Deuter Packs, which is still the largest backpack manufacturer in the world, is credited with inventing ventilated backpacks, or trampoline frames, as they’re sometimes called.
 Since then, Osprey has emerged as the biggest producer of ventilated backpacks, as well as REI and Gregory.

 But how effective are ventilated backpacks at preventing sweat or drying your shirt more quickly?
 Besides anecdotal evidence that people “feel cooler,” is there any evidence that people burn fewer calories when they carry a ventilated backpack, or that they need to hydrate less, or some other measurable benefit?

-That doesn’t sound like much, but it could add up to a considerable weight savings in the amount of water you needed to carry in arid environment where you have to carry a large amount of extra water.
-For example, if you needed to carry 8 liters of water with a non-ventilated pack, you could carry 6 liters instead with one.
-That’s a weight saving of 4 lbs, which is not insignificant
+That doesn’t sound like much, but it could add up to a considerable weight savings in the amount of water you needed to carry in an arid environment where you have to carry a large amount of extra water.
+For example, if you needed to carry 8 liters of water with a non-ventilated pack, you would only need to carry 6 liters with a ventilated one.
+That’s a weight saving of 4.4 lbs, which is not insignificant.

 But how often do you have to do a long water carry where you hike?
 I rarely carry more than 2 liters and often carry less.